ImpostorLex/ImpostorLex/Ethical Hacking/ETH Linux PrivEsc.md

 **/etc/shadow** usualyl contains user password hashes and is usually readable only by the root user.

+It is **word-writable file** meaning that any user can read,modified, and comprimised other user, Usually word-writable file is only allowed in the **var/tmp** directory since it is intended for storing temporarily files.

 After usign `cat /etc/shadow`.
 ![[Pasted image 20220726195804.png]]